New York Pay Transparency. Single-State Compliance.

 The CEO is in the room.
 She'll back whoever makes the stronger case.

-"The full audit will cost us $2.1 million in remediation, phased over twelve months.
-Here's what it buys: a defensible position if the NYS DOL investigates our New York pay data report.
-A response to the class action attorney circling our employees.
-And a story we can tell candidates.we fixed it before anyone made us."
+"$2.1M in remediation, phased over twelve months.
+It buys a defensible position if NYS DOL investigates, a response to the class action attorney circling our employees, and a story for candidates: we fixed it before anyone made us."

 The CEO nods.
 "Do the audit.
 Under privilege.
-And Jonah.
-I want a timeline on my desk by Friday."
+Timeline on my desk by Friday."

-Brennan "Then run it through outside counsel.
+Brennan "Then do that.
 And make sure Lauren signs something."

-Running the pay equity analysis through outside counsel creates attorney-client privilege. meaning the analysis itself may be protected from discovery in litigation.
-This is smart legal strategy.
-But privilege protects the document, not the underlying facts.
-When the analysis reveals 11 more gaps, those employees still have the same rights Lauren exercised under New York’s Equal Pay Act.
-Privilege buys time and strategic control. it doesn’t eliminate the obligation to remediate.
+Outside counsel creates attorney-client privilege protecting the document, not the underlying facts.
+The 11 affected employees still have the same rights Lauren exercised under New York's Equal Pay Act.
+Privilege buys time, not exemption from remediation.

-Narrator Six weeks later, Lauren's attorney files a complaint with the New York State Department of Labor and the NYC Commission on Human Rights.
-The complaint doesn't just cover Lauren.
-It names 11 other women in the New York City office, all at L4 or L5, all paid below male comparators.
+Narrator Six weeks later, Lauren's attorney files with NYS DOL and NYCCHR.
+It names 11 other women in the NYC office, all L4 or L5, all paid below male comparators.

-"Please be advised that our clients, twelve current and former employees of Hudson Park Media's New York City office, have filed a complaint with the New York State Department of Labor and the NYC Commission on Human Rights alleging systemic violations of New York Labor Code Section 1197.5 (Equal Pay Act).
-We are also evaluating claims under NY Labor Law 194-b for failure to maintain compliant pay scales."
+"Twelve current and former employees of Hudson Park Media's NYC office have filed with NYS DOL and NYCCHR alleging systemic violations of NY Labor Code §1197.5 (Equal Pay Act).
+We are also evaluating claims under NY Labor Law 194-b."

 The complaint-by-complaint approach lasted six weeks.

-A NYS DOL complaint naming 12 employees transforms an individual pay dispute into a systemic discrimination claim.
-Under New York’s Equal Pay Act (§1197.5), each employee can recover the full pay differential for up to four years, plus interest, plus attorney’s fees.
-The complaint also opens the door to NY Labor Law 194-b enforcement. failure to maintain compliant pay scales is a separate violation.
-“We handle squeaky wheels” is not a compensation strategy. it’s a litigation accelerator.
+A 12-employee complaint turns an individual dispute into a systemic discrimination claim.
+Under NY Equal Pay Act (§1197.5), each employee recovers the full pay differential up to four years, plus interest and attorney's fees.
+It also opens NY Labor Law 194-b enforcement as a separate violation.

 Read Hudson Park Media's draft Compensation Policy.
 Click on any section that contains a compliance violation.